Complete Guide For Solar Power Nunavut 2019

 Production Efficiency: 1092kWh/kW/yr

-In terms of available natural resources and homeowner energy demand, Nunavut scored in the middle when it comes to installing solar.
+In terms of available natural resources and homeowner energy demand, Nunavut scores last when it comes to installing solar.
 This section briefly covers the amount of sunlight that Nunavut receives (solar irradiation) as well as energy demand from homeowners.

 According to data from National Resources Canada, the average solar system in Nunavut can produce 1092kWh of electricity per kW of solar panels per year.